 Banks in Spain normally will not exchange currency unless you have an account with them making Ria a great option for those times when you need to exchange US dollars, British pounds or nearly any other currency into euros.

-You can check their rates here and get a bit of discount using the following promo code: BCNEXP.
+You can check their rates and get a discount using the following promo code: BCNEXP.
 Just click on the image below and be sure to use the BCNEXP promo code.

 (courtesy of www.nerdwallet.com)

 |Bank of America||$5 + 3% of amount||3% of purchase|

 |BB&T||$5 + 3% of amount||3% of purchase|

 |BBVA Compass||$2 + 1% of amount||3% of purchase|